adriandarian/confluence-export/README.md

 Page Selection:
   --pages PAGE [PAGE ...]
 Page IDs or URLs to export.
 Can specify multiple.
-  --include-children    Recursively export all child pages
+  --space SPACE_KEY     Export all pages from a space (e.g., 'MYSPACE') --include-children    Recursively export all child pages

 Export Options: